-- The domestic travel entitlements of employees are set out in Determination 2015/10 (and/or any determination which supersedes, supplements or amends it).
+- The domestic travel arrangements for employees are set out in Determination 2018/5 and/or any determination which supersedes, supplements or amends it (the travel determination).
 The determination requires that employees may only travel by the most efficient direct route available.
-While this guideline describes some of the travel entitlements of employees, Determination 2015/10 or its successor should be consulted as the primary source of the entitlement to travel.
+While this guideline describes some of the travel arrangements for employees, the travel determination should be consulted as the primary source of travel arrangements.

 - All employees must seek the most efficient, effective, economical and ethical use of public money when arranging travel and other commitments, making all reasonable efforts to reduce the overall cost to the Commonwealth.

-- Employees must travel within entitlement and therefore all reasonable steps are to be taken to ensure, where applicable, that departure and destination travel arrangements are compatible with scheduled transport services.
+- Employees must travel in accordance with the travel determination and therefore all reasonable steps are to be taken to ensure, where applicable, that departure and destination travel arrangements are compatible with scheduled transport services.

 - Employees are encouraged to investigate communication tools, such as telepresence or teleconferencing, that may be used instead of travelling on official business.